CLICK HERE 👇 TO SELECT CHAPTERS

 All the World's a Stage by William Shakespeare

-This poem has presented the real theme that a person is an eventual loser in the game of life.
-He or she has to leave this worldly stage, losing everything behind.
+This poem has presented the real theme that a person is the ultimate loser in the game of life.

-This monologue also presents the theme of life and its seven stages.
-The great poet Shakespeare has described these stages, which are observed in the life span of man.
+This monologue has presented the theme of life and its seven stages.
+Shakespeare has described these stages that are observed in the life span of a man.

-In the very beginning, the speaker compares the whole world to a stage where men and women are mere players (actors).
-They have entrances and exits.
-When they are born, they enter the stage (the world), and when they die, they leave.
-At this stage, each person has to play seven different roles in their lifetime, depending on their age.
+In the very beginning, the speaker has compared the whole world to a stage where men and women are merely players (actors).
+They have their entrances and exits.
+They enter the stage (world) when they are born and exit when they die.
+At this stage, every man has to play seven different roles based on his age during his lifetime.

 SEVEN STAGES OF MAN'S LIFE AND HIS ACTS